Language

 ArtPhotographyFashionFilm

-Archivio understands that the past is not a finished product.
-It is a working document, full of possibilities that were pursued and possibilities that were abandoned, and the distance between the two is where the most interesting stories live.
+The Crime and Power Issue won the 2018 Stack Award for Best Use of Photography, and the first four issues sold out entirely.
+Printed as a limited edition on Fedrigoni paper, distributed across four continents through partners including Frab’s Magazines, Les Presses du Réel, and Antenne Books, Archivio has built a readership of over twenty thousand people who understand that the past is not a finished product.
+It is a working document, full of possibilities pursued and possibilities abandoned — and the distance between the two is where the most interesting stories live.

 You might also enjoy